THE BIRTH OF ANOTHER KING?

 It is an excellent all round lens, and people had no qualms crowning it the king of ultra wide lens.
 A few years later in 2010, Nikon released another ultra wide, the 16-35mm f/4 lens.
 However, it is not meant to replace the king, but to be the successor of 17-35mm f/2.8.

-Still, this lens is commonly compared against the king, how will it fare, and will it be another king?
+Still, this lens is commonly compared to the king, how will it fare, and will it be another king?

 AN HONEST DISCLOSURE